JimDesu/basis-lang/spec.md

 Eleven block markers govern failure flow.
 They are enumerated as a syntactic list in §3.1, with `|` and its parametrized `|`-with-spec form treated as a single marker for the enumeration; this section enumerates all eleven by their **failure-mode role** — what each one consumes, what it permits to propagate, and where it places execution after consumption.

 #### Guard-only recovery: `?`, `?-`, `?:`

+A **guard** is the lead statement (or subordinate block) within a block-marker construct, whose success or failure determines whether the remainder of the block executes.

 The three guard-bearing markers consume their *guard*'s failure but not the failures of statements within their body.